-It's that time of year and once again we need to be even more diligent about checking for ticks and insect bites now more than ever with Covid-19 creating so much stress in our lives.
+We are approaching that time of year where we need to be even more diligent about tick and insect bites especially with Covid-19 still impacting and creating so much stress in our lives.

 Lyme Disease and Insect-borne Illness

 Lyme Disease is an infection caused by a spirchete bacteria, Borrelia burgdorferi (Bb), which can cause a constellation of symptoms.

 • Symptoms of Lyme can include lack of energy to crushing fatigue, joint pain, muscle pain, fibromyalgia, sleep problems